open-s4c/lotto/doc/design.md

 ## 4.3.
 How Self Works

-1. Thread Initialization: When a new thread is created, the Self module receives an `EVENT_THREAD_START`.
-Upon receiving this event, it allocates thread-specific data (such as an array of pointers for TLS) from the Mempool.
-It also assigns a unique thread ID to the current thread, which is managed atomically to ensure correct synchronization.
+1. Thread Initialization: When a new thread is created (including the main thread), the first event published by the thread triggers the initialization of the Self module, which in turn publishes a `EVENT_SELF_INIT`.
+So, for any thread, one can always expect to receive such an event as the very first event of the thread.
+The initilization allocates thread-specific data (such as an array of pointers for TLS) from the Mempool (Section 3).
+It also assigns a unique thread ID to the current thread.
+The thread ID is an atomic counter starting from value 1.
+The thread ID 0 is reserved to represent `NO_THREAD`.

 2. Thread Finalization: When a thread finishes execution, the Self module receives an `EVENT_THREAD_EXIT` event.
 It is responsible for cleaning up the TLS data associated with the thread, using mempool-free to deallocate memory.
+A `EVENT_SELF_FINI` is published once the TLS of a thread is reclaimed.
+The `EVENT_SELF_FINI` of the main thread is sent with `atexit` hooks of the main program, but **cannot be guaranteed** to be the absolute last piece of code executed in the program.

 3. TLS Allocation: The Self module allocates TLS only when it receives a `EVENT_THREAD_START` event.
 This ensures that TLS is only allocated when